 1. Plan for an expansion space next to walls, doors, and vertical obstacles.
-The minimum required space is 1⁄2 in (12 mm) for continuous surfaces up to 24 ft.
+The minimum required space is 3⁄4 in (19mm) for continuous surfaces up to 24 ft.
 (7 m).
 A continuous surface is defined as an area without separation or expansion joints.
-If the installed floor is directly joined to adjacent rooms' floors by a hallway or an entrance without T-shaped molding, the width of the continuous area is the sum of the separate room's widths or the entrance.
-Obstacles include cabinets, islands, and the wall opposite to the starting wall.
+If the installed floor is directly joined to adjacent rooms by a hallway or an entrance without T-shaped molding then the width of the continuous area is the sum of the separate room's widths or the entrance.
+Obstacles include cabinets, kitchen islands, and the wall opposite to the starting wall.

-2. No continuous floor can spread more than 40 ft.
-(12m) of width.
+2. No continuous floor can spread more than 40 ft (12m) of width.

-3. Adjacent rooms more than 16 ft.
-(5 m) in width connected by a door 3 ft wide or less shall be separated by a T-shape molding.
+3. Adjacent rooms more than 16 ft (5 m) in width connected by a door 3 ft (0.9m) wide or less shall be separated by a T-shape molding.